-Dragon Ball Z Abridged is an Abridged Series of Dragon Ball Z created by Team Four Star, beginning production in 2008.
+Dragon Ball Z Abridged is an Abridged Series of Dragon Ball Z created by Team Four Star, which ran from 2008 to 2019.
 The series quickly set itself apart from others of its kind for featuring a Super Group of Abridged Series content creators, and is far and away one of the most popular on the internet.

-Compared to most of its abridged brethren, DBZA is notable for having very character-driven, Call-Back heavy humor, making a genuine effort at faithfully adapting Dragon Ball Z's plot, and containing almost no fourth-wall breaking.
-(Well, after the first season, anyway.)
-That said, it does still have plenty of Lampshade Hanging and in-jokes relating to the franchise as a whole, and some of the jokes in question are obscure enough that they would probably go over the head of even the most die-hard Dragon Ball fans.
+Compared to most of its counterparts, DBZA is notable for having very character-driven, Call-Back heavy humor, making a genuine effort at faithfully adapting Dragon Ball Z's plot, and containing almost no fourth-wall breaking (well, after the first season, anyway).
+That said, it does still have plenty of Lampshade Hanging and in-jokes relating to the franchise as a whole, and some of the jokes in question are obscure enough that they would probably go over the heads of even the most die-hard Dragon Ball fans.
 Essentially, Dragon Ball Z Abridged is what would happen if you put Dragon Ball Z and Archer in a blender.

-The series is also notable for its voice acting, which some have compared favorably to the official dub.
+The series is also notable for its voice acting, which audiences compared favorably to the official dub.
 Notably, Chris Ayres praised LittleKuriboh's performance as Freeza, and several members of Team Four Star were hired to do voice work in the Dragon Ball Xenoverse series.

-Although the episodes persist on YouTube, continued issues with people claiming the content has resulted in them uploading the series to Twitch.
-Since the Cell saga, episodes have premiered on Twitch at Team Four Star's video game streaming channel.
+Although the episodes persist on YouTube, continued issues with Toei Animation claiming the content included has resulted in them uploading the series to Twitch.
+Since the Cell saga, episodes premiered on Twitch at Team Four Star's video game streaming channel.